 A new customer record is available through the apps to easily provide consumers with evidence that their solar panels have been validated as genuine.
 The record includes information such as the make and model of the solar panels, their serial numbers, the time and date of validation and the installation location.

-To find out how you can participate, visit Solar Panel Validation Initiative watch one of our short solar panel validation videos.
+To find out how you can participate, visit Solar Panel Validation Initiative or watch one of our short solar panel validation videos.

 Participate and be seen as an industry leader to protect your industry, your brand and your reputation.